frnetnetwork/frnet/README.md

-# 《Enhancing CTR Prediction with Context-Aware Feature Representation Learning》

-The Source code of FRNet will be made public after the acceptance of the paper.
+The Source code of FRNet.